 We believe in offering face-to-face opportunities for engagement, making research accessible, interactive hands-on and fun for all ages.
 Together with the Medical Research Council Institute for Hearing Research, we had a stand at the University of Nottingham’s May Fest 2015 event.
 Visitors to the University’s annual community open day had the opportunity to try out the many interactive demonstrations and tests that we have.
 Check out our photo album from the day!

 We also held an open evening for public volunteer members of the Nottingham University Hospitals NHS Trust.
 Visitors chatted with our staff and students, whilst enjoying a tour of our premises and various practical demonstrations.
 Associates at Nottingham Audiology, Nottingham Auditory Implant Services, Nottingham University Hospitals Charity and the Ear Foundation were also on-hand to share their work.

 What We Do

 Our current research areas include:

-Cochlear implants are one of the major success stories in overcoming deafness.
-Our research aims to increase the benefit that children and adults gain from these devices.
+Cochlear implants are one of the major success stories in restoring a sense of hearing to profoundly deaf people.
+Our research aims to improve the benefit that children and adults gain from these devices.

 We are keen for our research to benefit patients both now and in years to come and we need your help to do this.
 Please join us!